+One and done?
+You got divorced, and the court ordered child support.
+No problem, right?
+That’s not always the case in a divorce.
 Sometimes you need to ask the court to change a child support order.
-The court must find that there has been a substantial change in circumstances and that the modification in child support is in the child(ren)’s best interest.
+The court must find that there has been a substantial change in circumstance and that the modification in child support is in the child(ren)’s best interest.
 In this post, I will discuss how to modify child support.

 Step 1: Filing out your paperwork